lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 This will remove the need of calling ``fmi2EnterEventMode()`` and ``fmi2NewDiscreteStates()``, and ensure that ``y`` is updated when a state event happens.

-Furtherore, the FMU must declare in the XML the priority sequence of the event indicators which is dicated in the Modelica model by the priority of ``when``/``elsewhen``.
+Furthermore, the FMU must declare in the XML the priority sequence of the event indicators which is dicated in the Modelica model by the priority of ``when``/``elsewhen``.
 This is required to trigger the computation of the "right" ``y`` when a state event happens.
 This could be done by requiring the index of the EventIndicators to be the order of the priority sequence.